Installation with conda#

 pip install --upgrade pip

-pip install autogalaxy
+pip install autogalaxy --no-cache-dir

 If there is an error check out the troubleshooting section.